Traveling to Iceland by Cruise Ship

 Photo from Flickr, Creative Commons, by Xavi.
 No edits made.

-Eskifjordur is a small town in East Iceland, located just to the north of Djupivogur.
+Eskifjordur is a small town in East Iceland, located just north of Djupivogur.
 This historic fishing village has beautiful surroundings, and its coastline features charming piers and boathouses.
 You can easily explore the town on foot from the cruise harbor.

 Akranes Harbor